influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 If you do not supply a configuration file, InfluxDB uses an internal default configuration (equivalent to the output of `influxd config` and `influxd-meta config`).
-A new configuration file should be generated with every version update.

 ### Environment variables